jmyers7/book/_build/html/_sources/chapters/11-learning.md

 the _model log-likelihood function_.
 When the data point $x$ does not need to be mentioned explicitly, we will write $\mathcal{L}(\theta)$ and $\ell(\theta)$ in place of $\mathcal{L}(\theta;x)$ and $\ell(\theta;x)$.
 Note that this clashes with our usage of $\mathcal{L}(\theta)$ and $\ell(\theta)$ to represent the _data_ likelihood and log-likelihood functions when the dataset is not made explicit.
 You will need to rely on context to clarify which of the two types of likelihood functions (data or model) is meant when we write $\mathcal{L}(\theta)$ or $\ell(\theta)$.

 It will be convenient to describe an optimization problem involving the _model_ likelihood function that is equivalent to MLE.
 Here, _equivalence_ means that the two optimization problems have the same solutions.
-This new (but equivalent!) optimization problem is appealing in part because it directly uses the empirical probability distribution of the dataset and thus more closely aligns us with the intuitive scheme described in the introduction to this chapter, that the goal of parameter learning is to minimize the "distance" (or "discrepancy") between the model distribution and the empirical distribution.
+This new (but equivalent!) optimization problem is appealing in part because it directly uses the empirical probability distribution of the dataset and thus more closely aligns with the intuitive scheme described in the introduction to this chapter, that the goal of parameter learning is to minimize the "distance" (or "discrepancy") between the model distribution and the empirical distribution.
 This optimization problem is also useful because it opens the door for the _stochastic gradient descent algorithm_ from {numref}`Chapter %s <optim>` when closed form solutions are not available.

 To describe the new optimization problem, let's consider again our Bernoulli model.
 Let $\hat{p}(x)$ be the empirical mass function of the dataset